metabrainz/design-system/guidelines/style-guidelines.md

 We use two terms to refer to the people who interact with our data, sites and applications:
 * User/s: Everyone, including the below.
 When in doubt, use this widely understood term.
 * Editor/s: Users who contribute to or are part of the community.

+To avoid confusion, use: MB = Musicbrainz, MeB = MetaBrainz

+## Licence
+These style guidelines are released under the [Creative Commons Attribution-ShareAlike(BY-SA) 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+Based on https://www.data.govt.nz/about/about-data-govt-nz/our-style-guide/, by Te Kāwanatanga o Aotearoa, CC BY 4.0